 Targeting New Audiences

-To prevent brand dilution, a company may change its image in the same or separate category to attract a new customer profile.
+To prevent brand dilution, a company may change its image in the same or a separate category to attract a new customer profile.
 Rebranding, where you consider the new target audience, can help you attract new customers while maintaining appeal for your existing audience.

 Futurecasting your company is a critical step before the rebrand.
 While you may have immediate needs to adjust the branding, you need to think through what the brand will look like in 3-5 years; otherwise, short-term thinking will require the brand to repeat the process in a shorter time than it should.
 Think about how the current brand will operate, where it will operate, and who it will serve.

-The Benefits of Rebranding
+The benefits of rebranding.

-Competitor Differentiation
+Competitor differentiation.

 Whether through an ineffective initial strategy or a changing competitive landscape, a strategic rebrand performed correctly will change your brand positioning so that it differs from other brands and products within the same category.
 When you find white space in a category, you experience a positive impact in everything from product trial to brand recall, where consumers better recognize your brand voice.